-The Master of Science degree (thesis option) requires 30 credit hours of acceptable coursework and research, completion of a satisfactory thesis, and successful oral defense of this thesis. ix of the 30 credit hours must be designated for supervised research.
+The Master of Science degree (thesis option) requires 30 credit hours of acceptable coursework and research, completion of a satisfactory thesis, and successful oral defense of this thesis.
+Six of the 30 credit hours must be designated for supervised research.
 The coursework includes the required core curriculum for the chosen specialty described above.

-Combined BS/MS Program
+Mines Combined Undergraduate / Graduate Degree Program